 Let’s focus again on the Abbey of Egmond.

 From the second half of the thirteenth century, the counts of Holland waged many, costly wars against the Frisians in an attempt to submit the still free peasant-republic of Frisia/ Friesland.
-The most famous and most disastrous one, was the already mentioned Battle of Warns in the year 1345, on September 26.
+The most famous and most disastrous one, was the already mentioned Battle of Warns in the year 1345, in late September.
 Actually, the battle took place at the Abbey of Saint Odulphus near the town of Staveren.
 Not only count William IV was killed, but also three of the lords of Montfoort.
 This was not your regular thing to do during warfare.
 You would capture counts and lords and ask for a huge ransom after the battle.
 At least, this ‘uncivilized behavior’ of Frisians left the Rijksmuseum ‘National Museum’ in Amsterdam with one the oldest paintings, if not the oldest, of the Netherlands, painted at the end of the fourteenth century: the Memorial Tablet shown below.